 Tagging the content creator is considered the best practice.
 In some cases, you might also want to ask for permission to repost the content (especially if it's about private events like a wedding).

 I hope you liked this article, and it helps you create an awesome Instagram profile!
 I'd love for you to take out a minute to leave a comment or get in touch with some feedback.

 As for other such posts, it's always a work-in-progress, and my team keeps working on trending subjects, useful topics, and even makes constant changes to published articles basis what's changed from now till then.

 I hope you enjoyed the reading, and wish you good luck with promoting your hotel on Instagram.
-For any help, feel free to reach out!
+For any help, feel free to reach out through!